tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 <p align="center"><strong>Basic Fractal with Circles</strong></p>
 </figcaption>

-It just was a basic PoC and I got some insights, for example: recalled that understanding the *constant part of relativity* and recursion is a *key* to understanding relativity, and that, as the radius gets bigger the circle looks relatively "flat" but it's still a circle, so you can use your imagination or
+It was just a basic PoC, and I got some insights, for example: recalled that understanding the *constant part of relativity* and recursion is a *key* to understanding relativity, and that, as the radius gets bigger the circle looks relatively "flat" but it's still a circle, so you can use your imagination or